-Application : Adopted Explanation on : adoption of the practice The Board Audit & Risk Management Committee is comprised solely of Independent Directors.
-All the current Independent Directors are members of the Committee.
-The said Directors on the Committee as at December 31, 2018 were: (a) Y. Bhg.
-Dato' Zainal Abidin Putih (Chairperson) (b) Ms. Chua See Hua (c) Y. Bhg.
-Dato' Zuraidah Atan (resigned with effect from 8 February 2019) (d) Mr. Fong Seow Kee; and (e) Mr. Antonio M. Cailao
+Application : Adopted

+Explanation on : The Board Audit & Risk Management Committee is comprised solely of

+adoption of the Independent Directors.
+All the current Independent Directors are

+practice members of the Committee.
+The said Directors on the Committee as at

+December 31, 2019 were:

+(a) Y. Bhg.
+Dato' Zainal Abidin Putih (Chairperson)

+(b) Ms. Chua See Hua;

+(c) Mr. Fong Seow Kee; and

+(d) Mr. Antonio M. Cailao